 Stephanos of Byzantium - Ethnika

-Katane: a city of Sicily.
-Hekataios in book 2 of his Europa: ‘and after Katane, a city, and above it Mount Aitne.’
-And from Katane was Charondas, the celebrated lawgiver among the Athenians.
-It is so named because the ship of Theokles the Chalkidian went down to the river Amenanos, which the Dorians say without the υ as nan, or because, when Aitne had been laid low, what was above became below.
-There is also another, opposite Lesbos, spoken of in the plural.
-The ethnonym is 'Katanaios', also in the feminine and in the neuter.
+Katane: a city in Sicily.
+Hekataios in his Europa: ‘and next Katane, a city, and above it Mount Aitne’.
+From Katane was Charondas, one of the lawmakers made famous by the Athenians.
+It got this name either from when the ship of Theokles of Chalkis went down the River Amenanos, and the Dorians say 'ship' as 'nan' without the υ; or because when Aitne was placed there what was above became below.
+There is also another Katane, opposite Lesbos, spoken of in the plural.
+The ethnonym is 'Katanaios', same in the feminine and the neuter.

 Stephanos excerpt (left) is aligned with matched Herodian passages (right).
 Colors indicate corresponding overlap spans.